Swivel-Finance/gost/README.md

 * Subdirectories:
     * /fakes.
 Compiled artifacts for the Fake.sol files
     * /tokens.
 Mock contracts (and their artifacts) used strictly to stub our token dependencies
     * /swivel.
-Compiled artifacts for the Swivel contract.
+Compiled artifacts for the Swivel contracts.

 #### The Makefile
 This is the way.